rombrew/phobia/doc/HighFrequencyInjection.md

 	(pmc) reg pm.i_maximal_on_HFI <A>

-If you are concerned about increased levels of acoustic noise and vibration you can select RANDOM waveform and adjust an amplitude.
+If you are concerned about acoustic noise and vibration you can select SQUARE waveform and adjust an amplitude.
+In this case injection frequency is not configurable and always at maximum (half of PWM frequency).

 	(pmc) reg pm.config_HFI_WAVETYPE 2

+Also try RANDOM waveform that can provide a bit more reliable estimate at high machine current.
+In this case better to use a high injection frequency.

+	(pmc) reg pm.config_HFI_WAVETYPE 3
+	(pmc) reg pm.hfi_freq 15000

 Note on HFI operation it is possible to detect only direction of the rotor flux axis but not its orientation or flux polarity.
-So you should bootstrap from forced alignment or flux observer estimate.
+So we bootstrap from forced alignment or flux observer estimate.

 ## Permanent injection